fwhigh/fwhigh.github.io/_drafts/2021-05-26-metaflow-best-practices-for-ml.md

 I didn't talk about more advanced practices I like, such as
 [Metaflow run tagging](https://docs.metaflow.org/metaflow/tagging#tagging)
-and setting up test and development environments that operate without affecting the production environment.
+and setting up isolated test and development environments that operate without affecting the production environment.
 I'll cover those in another post on more advanced best practices.